tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ```
 {: file='bar_collection.py'}

-This account for all fields in the CSV besides `p1_name` and `p2_name` which are manually set for each video via the filename.
+This accounts for all fields in the CSV besides `p1_name` and `p2_name` which are manually set for each video via the filename.
 The full data collection can now begin.
 The videos were sourced from [GGST: High Level Gameplay](https://www.youtube.com/@GGHighLevel) totalling to about ~238 videos with a roughly equal character distribution.
-I started the process late at night, intending for it to complete over night.
+I started the process late at night, intending for it to complete overnight.
 It kicked off processing 'aba' games, and slowly making its way down the list of videos in alphabetical order as I went to bed.
 Waking up, energised to finally see the results, it must be done or close to it.
 Checking the output, it was currently processing 'asuka'....
 It was still on 'a', this might take a while.

 I had severely underestimated how long this may take.
 At the current rate it may take more than a week.
-The average video length was ~10 minute and with 238 videos that equates to around 40hrs of videos to process.
+The average video length was ~10 minute and with 238 videos that equates to around 40 hours of videos to process.
 However the data collection runs slower than 'real-time' i.e. 60 frames-per-second.
 The main bottleneck was the the GPU, a 2080 with only 8GB of VRAM needed for the YOLO model.
 An easy way would be to skip frames as it's not necessary to process every single frame but what would be the appropriate amount of frames to skip?
-Fighting games rounds are not long, most not lasting longer than a minute; losing too much fidelity would be significantly detrimental to accuracy.
+Fighting games’ rounds are not long, most not lasting longer than a minute; losing too much fidelity would be significantly detrimental to accuracy.
 In the end, every 6th frame or every 0.1 seconds, seemed to be the right balance of speed and fidelity.
 While the GPU will still be a bottleneck, looking back at the code, every action besides 'read YOLOv8 frame' uses the CPU.
 As the code is run sequentially/synchronously, any process using the CPU must wait till the GPU is done and vice versa, resulting in idle resources.
 Multi-processing can solve this.
 By running multiple processes in parallel and assigning a video to each, one process can use the GPU while the others can use the CPU.
 With this processing all the videos took ~2 days, roughly the real-time of the videos.
 Time to actually do something with the data.

 ## Training the predictors

 While the data exploration and final outcomes are covered here ([ggstrive.ipynb](https://colab.research.google.com/drive/1ybJt9Y1jr8Qtdvq8T515--zxLptH8D7v?usp=sharing)) along with a greater explanation on the data format and eventual model I want to talk about the decisions and discoveries made along the way.
-There were two models that needed to be created the 'round predictor' and the 'set predictor'.
+There were two models that needed to be created: the 'round predictor'; and the 'set predictor'.
 Let's first look at the 'round predictor'.

 ### Feature Selection

-During data collection many metrics were tracked that could be used however not all features are equal.
-It's usually a good idea to select the features will be most 'impactful' for predictions.
+During data collection many metrics were tracked that could be used, however not all features are equal.
+It's usually a good idea to select the features that will be most 'impactful' for predictions.
 What is considered impactful?

 #### Data exploration

-Doing some prelimnary graphing and comparing the different player's 'gauges', a clear trend is reveled.
+Doing some preliminary graphing and comparing the different player's 'gauges', a clear trend is revealed.

 ![Data Exploration](../assets/img/data_exploration.png)
 _Shockingly the player with more health is more likely going to win_

-x-axis is the value of the gauge for P1, likewise y-axis is the value for gauge for P2.
+x-axis is the value of the gauge for P1, likewise y-axis is the value gauge for P2.
 Blue indicates a P1 win and Red indicates a P2 win.
 So there is more blue when P1 approaches 1.0 on the x-axis and vice versa.
-It's clear that health will be an important feature and will be selected however let's see if there is any other trends we can gather.
+It's clear that health will be an important feature and will be selected however let's see if there are any other trends we can gather.

 ![Data Exploration](../assets/img/data_exploration_burst.png)
 ![Data Exploration](../assets/img/data_exploration_tension.png)
 ![Data Exploration](../assets/img/data_exploration_risc.png)
 _P1 vs P2 for various gauges_

-The tension graph is separated into 4 quadrants, this is due to how to implementation details of how tension was recorded visually however it becomes a useful side-effect when reviewing the graphs.
+The tension graph is separated into 4 quadrants, this is due to how to implement details of how tension was recorded visually, however it becomes a useful side-effect when reviewing the graphs.
 Any action that uses _tension_ requires the player to have at least 0.5 (50%), therefore in the graph the top half and right half represent when P2 and P1 can utilise their tension respectively.
 Top right and bottom left quadrants are both equal states, both players either can or can not use tension.
-However in the top left where only P2 can use tension there is more red dots, indicating more P2 wins however and vice versa for bottom right and P1 wins.
+However in the top left where only P2 can use tension there are more red dots, indicating more P2 wins however and vice versa for bottom right and P1 wins.

 _Burst_ and _R.I.S.C_ graphs seem to have no obvious trend.
-On top of that R.I.S.C has the vast majority of data points around 0.
+On top of that, R.I.S.C has the vast majority of data points around 0.
 This is unsurprising for those familiar with the game however it does put into question whether it is a useful feature.

 For the gauges _health_ is absolutely necessary, with _tension_ also looking useful but _burst_ and _R.I.S.C_ needs to be investigated further